bhanuteja2001/credit-card-pipeline/README.md

-# Credit Card Cashback Data Pipeline
+# Credit Card Rewards Pipeline

-## Data Engineering Zoomcamp Capstone Project

 ### Introduction

-Credit card cashback rewards are a popular feature of many credit cards.
-This project is designed to provide an efficient and reliable data pipeline for analyzing credit card cashback rewards data.
-The data pipeline collects, processes, and stores data from the payment card via an API to help identify spending and reward patterns.
+Credit card issuers frequently offer cashback incentives as a key selling point for their products.
+This initiative aims to create a streamlined and dependable data infrastructure for examining information related to credit card cashback rewards.
+The system is designed to gather, refine, and archive data obtained from payment cards through an API interface.
+Its primary objective is to uncover trends in spending habits and reward accumulation, providing valuable insights for both cardholders and issuers alike.

 ## Table of Contents